FauxFaux/gpgrv/README.md

 ## Minimum Supported Rust Version (MSRV)

 This crate is not testing an MSRV at this time, as `clap` (used only in examples) is not doing MSRV.
-If anyone has a usecase, please raise an issue, and I'll see if `clap` has improved, or if there's a convenient way to CI an older release, without `clap`.
+If anyone has a use-case, please raise an issue, and I'll see if `clap` has improved, or if there's a convenient way to CI an older release, without `clap`.